-If you are a sole trader or partnership running your own business you may be able to reduce your tax bill by taking advantage of any capital allowances.
+If you are running your own business you may be able to reduce your tax bill by taking advantage of capital allowances.

-Below we examine the basic principles relating to HMRC self employed capital allowances and how these can help to minimise any tax liability.
+In this guide, we examine the basic principles relating to HMRC self-employed capital allowances and how these can help to minimise your tax liability.

 The capital investment you make in any equipment needed to do your job or run your business will often qualify for tax relief.
 While capital allowances can also be claimed for things like research and development, by far the most commonly used category is plant and machinery.

 These items are known as ‘capital assets’ and are taxed differently to other tax-deductible expenses.
 HMRC self-employed capital allowances allow you to deduct some or all of the value of these assets from your profits before you pay tax.

 This covers assets that you buy and use in your business, but does not extend to items that you buy and sell in the normal course of trade.

 You can claim for the cost of things that do not constitute business assets as ‘allowable expenses’, for example, the day-to-day running costs of your business or even the finance costs for purchasing any capital assets.